Interpretable models for forecasting high-dimensional functional time series: Construction of prediction intervals

 \subsection{Split conformal prediction}

-The split conformal prediction method uses a validation set to calibrate the empirical coverage probability to match the nominal coverage probability closely.
+The split conformal prediction method uses a validation set to calibrate the empirical coverage probability to match the nominal coverage probability closely \citep[see also][]{ANH15}.
 We divide the 49-year sample (1975-2023) into training, validation, and test sets with proportions of 60\%, 20\%, and 20\%, respectively.
+This choice of proportions is arbitrary, but in line with the common practice in forecasting.
 Using the initial training data from 1975 to 2002, we implement an expanding-window forecasting scheme to generate $h$-step-ahead forecasts for the validation period from 2003 to 2013, for $h=1,2,\dots,10$.
 Under this forecasting scheme, the training sample is progressively enlarged at each iteration.
 The number of curves in the validation set or test set varies with the forecast horizon $h$.
 For instance, when $h=1$, there are 11 years to compute residual functions, corresponding to the differences between the observed curves in the validation set and their forecasts, whereas when $h=10$, there are only two years.
-From these residual functions, we compute pointwise summary measures $\gamma_i^g(u)$, such as the pointwise standard deviation, for each region $i$ and gender~$g$.
+From the absolute values of these residual functions, we compute pointwise summary measures $\vartheta_i^g(u)$, such as the pointwise standard deviation (abbreviated as Split (sd)) or the pointwise quantiles (abbreviated as Split (quantile)), for each region $i$ and gender~$g$.
 Alternatively, for quantile-based intervals, we take the absolute residuals and calculate the $100(1-\alpha)\%$ empirical quantiles, where $\alpha$ is the significance level, typically $\alpha=0.05$.